logicmonitor/k8s-release-manager/README.md

 ## Release Manager is a tool for importing and exporting Helm release state

 -  **Export Helm release state:**
-Release Manager cant contact Tiller in the configured cluster, collect all metadata for each deployed release, and write that metadata to the configured backend.
+Release Manager can contact Tiller in the configured cluster, collect all metadata for each deployed release, and write that metadata to the configured backend.
 This metadata can later be consumed by Release Manager import to re-install the saved releases to a different cluster.